publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schIV/ptA/m__us_usc_t20_s1454.md

         (3) Teacher advancement initiatives for special education teachers that promote professional growth and emphasize multiple career paths (such as paths to becoming a career teacher, mentor teacher, or exemplary teacher) and pay differentiation.

-        (4) Developing and implementing mechanisms to assist local educational agencies and schools in effectively recruiting and retaining special education teachers who meet the qualifications described in section 1412(a)(14)(C).
+        (4) Developing and implementing mechanisms to assist local educational agencies and schools in effectively recruiting and retaining special education teachers who meet the qualifications described in [section 1412(a)(14)(C) of this title][/us/usc/t20/s1412/a/14/C].

         (5) Reforming tenure systems, implementing teacher testing for subject matter knowledge, and implementing teacher testing for State certification or licensing, consistent with title II of the Higher Education Act of 1965 \[[20 U.S.C.
 1021][/us/usc/t20/s1021] et seq.\].